vmware-tanzu/tanzu-dev-portal/content/blog/spring-k8s-cassandra.md

 ---
 date: 2020-07-08
-description: 'Build modern, cloud native apps today using the latest innovations from Spring, Cassandra and Kubernetes
+description: Build modern, cloud native apps today using the latest innovations from Spring, Cassandra and Kubernetes

-  '
 lastmod: '2020-09-17'
 patterns:
 - API